gabriela-framework/gabriela/docs/README.md

 }
 ````

-It is also very important to note that if you declare the same dependency in multiple modules,
-resolved services will be different references.

 ___
 **Best practice**
 >Only declare a dependency with a *module* visibility scope if that service will only be used